M66B/FairEmail/FAQ.md

 * The same account is configured in multiple email clients, also on other devices.
 * Multiple Outlook accounts are being used at the same time.
 * IMAP is disabled, which is the default for new Outlook accounts now
+* Push messages are enabled for too many folders: see [this FAQ](#faq23) for more information and a workaround

 To fix the latter: